cryptofolyo/cryptofolyo/amplspot.md

 ## Introduction:

 In the ever-evolving world of cryptocurrency investments, a new opportunity has emerged that combines stability and growth potential.
-The AMPL-SPOT Pool offers investors the chance to participate in a pool where SPOT tokens can be parked, converted into AMPL tokens, and locked for a specific period.
+The AMPL-SPOT Pool offers investors the chance to participate in a pool where SPOT tokens can be parked, half converted into AMPL tokens, and locked for a specific period.
 This innovative investment option aims to provide diversification, profit-sharing, and long-term stability.
 Let's explore the key features and benefits of the AMPL-SPOT Pool.

+### The target user of the pool is a defi stable coin investor aiming higher returns per annum at higher risk.

+The user can Lock SPOT into the pool
+The user can earn dividend as SPOT from the Pool
+The user can Unlock the same quantity of SPOT from the pool after a minimum lock in of 1 month ( Only if Pool is positive )

+## Objectives of the Pool

+- To become the bedrock of SPOT Demand in DEFI.
+Half of the SPOT converted to AMPL leading to increased AMPL demand as well.
+- Increase the buying into SPOT during negative rebasing by means of incentivising investors buying into dip and doing dollar cost averaging on AMPL ecosystem.
+- Locking the AMPL expansion profits systematically every week and thereby estabilishing a yearly yeild on SPOT
+- Provide a track record in the form of a chart of dividend percentage every week on SPOT tokens utilising the potential of AMPL positive rebase.

 ### A Balanced Investment Approach: